-Learning Community Strategy Pillars lssues and themes for action 2024 2025 - 2029 Responsibilities and Roles 4 COLLETON 10 RECEIPTION 11 RECEIPTION 4.13 Promote benefits of learning across life for older people Promote benefits of learning across life for older people LCU and Community Strengthening Unit 3 securetaria 4 fectors -√√ -√ 5 stoker 10 menositie -√ - 11 securetaria - + - + - - - 4.14 Connecting to the diverse stories of the communities of Wyndham including volunteering Connecting to the diverse stories of the communities of Wyndham including volunteering Libraries (Library of Stories) 5.0 Underpinning Considerations Spaces and Places 5.1 Increase awareness and promotion of possible learning and study spaces in Wyndham Promote new Council booking system for optimising usage LCU, Arts, Events and Cultural Venues 4 country towards 4 country 11 sectosweres 16 rouse A statement A sectosweres A sectoswere Deepening reach 5.2 Investigate a clever easy to navigate Portal to provide visibility over learning in Wyndham Design and build Portal as go to for information on learning in Wyndham LCU 5.3 Develop high impact visual promotions of Learning Community events and promote the UNESCO Learning City brand throughout the municipality Develop high impact visual promotions of Learning Community events and promote the UNESCO Learning City brand throughout the municipality LCU and Smart Cities 9 молити импорти в моницатиски в Collecting and using data in new ways 5.4 Explore a simple mechanism to support the collection of relevant data Explore the potential for trials for simple new measures and methods to collect and analyse data LCU and Smart Cities
+Learning Community Strategy Pillars lssues and themes for action 2024 2025 - 2029 Responsibilities and Roles 4 COLLEVANT 10 RECORDER 11 DECEMBER AND COMMAND 4.13 Promote benefits of learning across life for older people Promote benefits of learning across life for older people LCU and Community Strengthening Unit 3 DECRETATION →→→→→ 5 STREET © 11 DECRETATION 11 DECRETA 4.14 Connecting to the diverse stories of the communities of Wyndham including volunteering Connecting to the diverse stories of the communities of Wyndham including volunteering Libraries (Library of Stories) 5.0 Underpinning Considerations Spaces and Places 5.1 Increase awareness and promotion of possible learning and study spaces in Wyndham Promote new Council booking system for optimising usage LCU, Arts, Events and Cultural Venues 4 counting 11 actionments 11 actionments A counting A counting Deepening reach 5.2 Investigate a clever easy to navigate Portal to provide visibility over learning in Wyndham Design and build Portal as go to for information on learning in Wyndham LCU 5.3 Develop high impact visual promotions of Learning Community events and promote the UNESCO Learning City brand throughout the municipality Develop high impact visual promotions of Learning Community events and promote the UNESCO Learning City brand throughout the municipality LCU and Smart Cities 9 Noter and a second difference of the second Collecting and using data in new ways 5.4 Explore a simple mechanism to support the collection of relevant data Explore the potential for trials for simple new measures and methods to collect and analyse data LCU and Smart Cities

-2024 2025 - 2029 Learning Issues and Responsibilities Community themes for and Roles Strategy Pillars action Apply a wellbeing lens to all Learning Community Actions - ongoing throughout the The impact of health, including mental health, and wellbeing on Strategy. access and inclusion in learning ê -w/• Environmental Sustainability All Learning Community Actions to contribute to action on environment and climate - ongoing throughout the Strategy. and Climate Action Work across Council, (e.g. with Youth Services) to explore innovative approaches to Deepening reach reaching deep into communities to provide information and gain feedback - ongoing 17 PARTNERSMP FOR THE GALES throughout the Strategy.
+2024 2025 - 2029 Learning Issues and Responsibilities Community themes for and Roles Strategy Pillars action Apply a wellbeing lens to all Learning Community Actions - ongoing throughout the The impact of health, including mental health, and wellbeing on Strategy. access and inclusion in learning -w/• ê Environmental Sustainability All Learning Community Actions to contribute to action on environment and climate - ongoing throughout the Strategy. and Climate Action Work across Council, (e.g. with Youth Services) to explore innovative approaches to Deepening reach reaching deep into communities to provide information and gain feedback - ongoing 17 PARTNERSMP FOR THE GALES throughout the Strategy.
 Work with the Smart City Unit to develop high impact visual promotions of Learning Community events and promote the UNESCO Learning City brand throughout the municipality - Refer 5.3 Year 1 and ongoing throughout the Strategy.
 Integrating actions across Cross promote Council learning events such as those planned and facilitated by Economic Development and Social Inclusion Unit, Seniors Festival, Resilient Council Wyndham Action Plan and Youth Services initiatives - ongoing throughout the 17 Partine could Strategy.
 Work with Economic Development, Social and Economic Inclusion Unit and Smart Cities to develop a collaborative learning project that forms a case study on integration - ongoing throughout the Strategy.
 17 PARTNERSKAPS Explore the potential for the Learning Community Strategy to support Council in achieving social benefit objectives-ongoing throughout the Strategy.
-Collecting and using data in Work with Smart City Unit to explore simple mechanisms to support the collection of engagement and individual impact data (compliant with privacy and cyber new ways security obligations) - ongoing throughout the Strategy.
-Work with Smart City Unit to explore opportunities to utilise the data being collected to measure engagement and impact in promoting learning engagementongoing throughout the Strategy.
+10 REDUCED HEQUALITES Collecting and using data in Work with Smart City Unit to explore simple mechanisms to support the collection of engagement and individual impact data (compliant with privacy and cyber new ways security obligations) - ongoing throughout the Strategy.
+Work with Smart City Unit to explore opportunities to utilise the data being